TongShan4869/TongShan4869.github.io/_projects/1_project.md

 ---
 layout: page
-title: Neural Encoding of Music and Speech in Human Listeners
+title: Neural Encoding of Music and Speech
-description: Investigating subcortical and cortical neural encoding of the acoustics of music and speech
+description: Investigating subcortical and cortical neural encoding of the acoustics of music and speech from human listeners
 img: assets/img/music-mind-stock-1000.jpeg
 importance: 1
 category: Academic